-The preparation of financial statements in conformity with US GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, related disclosures of contingent liabilities at the balance sheet date, and revenue and expenses in the consolidated financial statements and accompanying notes.
-Significant accounting estimates reflected in the Group's consolidated financial statements include purchase price allocation relating to the business acquired, the valuation allowance for deferred tax assets, economic lives and impairment of property and equipment, impairment of goodwill, impairment of intangible assets, impairment of long-term investments, fair value of long-term available-for-sale investments, allowance for doubtable accounts, mezzanine equity and etc. Actual results could differ from those estimates.
+The preparation of the consolidated financial statements in conformity with US GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, related disclosures of contingent liabilities at the balance sheet date, and revenue and expenses in the consolidated financial statements and accompanying notes.
+Significant accounting estimates reflected in the Group's consolidated financial statements include the purchase price allocation relating to business acquisitions, the valuation allowance for deferred tax assets, economic lives and impairment of property and equipment, impairment of goodwill, intangible assets, long-lived assets and long-term investments, fair value assessment of long-term investments, allowance for doubtable accounts, contingent consideration payable, refund liability, fair value of underlying ordinary shares of Koolearn Holding before its IPO and mezzanine equity.
+Actual results could differ from those estimates.